Learning About Soaring and CSA

 What about the landing?

-All pilots fly a pattern and approach.
-As the sailplane is already descending the pilot only has to modify (increase) the rate of decent using dive brakes or spoilers.
-The pilot will correct for drift due to cross-winds.
-When the pilot is near to the ground he will even off the decent rate and then touch down onto the runway.
-Momentum ensures that the plane rolls evenly on its main wheel.
+Landing an aircraft is the same, whether you have an engine or not, but in soaring you only get one shot at it.
+This sounds a bit scary, however sailplane pilots learn how to consistently make safe landings.
+Instead of using a throttle controlling an engine to control the decent to landing, the sailplane pilot has airbrakes which control the decent and landing.
+When the pilot is near the ground he will even off the decent rate and then touch down onto the runway.
+Momentum ensures that the plane rolls evenly on its single main wheel.
 Only when the plane stops rolling does a wing gently touch the ground.